-4. Bullying Awareness Education
+3. Bullying Awareness Education

 - Opportunities are constantly sought in all curriculum areas to promote co-operative behaviour.
-Friendship skills, conflict resolution, tackling prejudice and negotiating are all elements that can be tackled. - An Anti-Bullying Charter is displayed in the main entrance to the school. - The school will raise awareness each year during Anti-Bullying Week through assemblies, poster campaigns, Thought for the Day and the Personal, Social, Health and Economic Education (PSHEE) programme. - Bullying awareness is part of the RSE (Relationships, Sex & Education) curriculum and the PSHEE and Citizenship Programmes of Study.
+Friendship skills, conflict resolution, tackling prejudice and negotiating are all elements that can be tackled. - Anti-bullying posters are placed in toilets, reception and various locations around the school site and contain a QR code that allows pupils to report concerns. - Pupils can access a tile via our school log in page that allows pupils to report any concerns. - The school will raise awareness each year during Anti-Bullying Week through assemblies, poster campaigns, Thought for the Day and the Personal, Social, Health and Economic Education (PSHEE) programme. - Bullying awareness is part of the RSE (Relationships, Sex & Education) curriculum and the PSHEE and Citizenship Programmes of Study.
 There is a focus in Year 7 under the topic heading 'Changing Relationships' and 'Identity and Diversity' in Year 8.
 This now includes issues surrounding sexuality and transgender.
 Also as part of Positive Relationships Year 9 and Sexual Health Year 10, domestic abuse and violence issues are addressed. - All pupils may apply to become supporters for their fellow pupils through the Peer Support Scheme.
 They will receive training and monitoring so that they can promote co-operative behaviour; in particular, the sharing of problems that result from a pupil being bullied, in order that appropriate action can be taken.
-Peer Supporters are identified by special badges.

-- Pupils are taught how to report a bullying incident, are encouraged not to be bystanders and to encourage others not be bystanders. - Teachers and other staff in the school will be encouraged to develop ways of showing pupils nonbullying ways of resolving conflict through the use of appropriate teaching materials. - The school will promote online safety and digital resilience for staff and pupils through training etc. - Teachers will challenge language used in class and around the school that is discriminatory in any way.
+Peer Supporters are identified by special badges. - Pupils are taught how to report a bullying incident, are encouraged not to be bystanders and to encourage others not be bystanders. - Teachers and other staff in the school will be encouraged to develop ways of showing pupils nonbullying ways of resolving conflict through the use of appropriate teaching materials. - The school will promote online safety and digital resilience for staff and pupils through training etc. - Teachers will challenge language used in class and around the school that is discriminatory in any way.